mathieu-benoit/cartservice/README.md

 ![ci](https://github.com/mathieu-benoit/cartservice/workflows/ci/badge.svg?branch=main)

-This `cartservice` is isolating one of the app for the `Online Boutique` repo from Google (aka [GoogleCloudPlatform/microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)).
-The intent is here is to illustrate advanced concepts with a .NET app on Kubernetes.
+This `cartservice` is isolating one of the apps for the `Online Boutique` repo from Google (aka [GoogleCloudPlatform/microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)).
+The intent here is to illustrate advanced concepts with this .NET app on Kubernetes.

 This app has those specifications:
 - Is a .NET 5